 A healthy dog is a dog who doesn't have any health problems.
-Simple.
-If your dog is healthy he doesn't have any disease symptoms and he doesn't need the vet.
-You don't go to the doctor unless you're sick, right?
+If your dog is healthy, he doesn't have any disease symptoms and he doesn't need the vet.
 So if you're taking your dog to the vet, your dog must be sick.
 Is that right?
-If so, what happened?

 Mother Nature is always working to restore and maintain a state of balance.
 Health means a state of balance in all things.
 This is called homeostasis.
 Here is the definition of homeostasis as it applies to health.

-If something has upset the orderly functioning and natural health balance inside your dog's body, it's up to you to find out why and do something about it.
+If something has upset the orderly functioning and natural health balance your dog was born with, it's up to you to find out why, and do something about it.
 You are responsible for everything that has to do with your dog.
 His life is in your hands, literally!

 So, start here.